Olivia Chow: 2015 attempted return

-Mayoral campaigns
+Toronto mayoral campaigns

 2014 mayoral election

 Chow speaks at a campaign event.

 Chow entered the 2014 Toronto mayoral campaign in an attempt to unseat incumbent Rob Ford after most polls taken over the previous year suggested she was best placed to win either a head-to-head vote against Ford or a multi-candidate contest.
 Ford's mayoralty had been at the centre of several controversies during his tenure, most significantly over accusations and ultimately Ford's own admission that he had used crack cocaine as well as allegations that he has associated with criminals.
 Chow was the only prominent centre-left candidate running against Ford.
 Her other major rivals in the election, former provincial Opposition leader John Tory, councillor Karen Stintz and former budget chief David Soknacki as well as Ford himself, were all centre-right candidates.

 Chow's campaign manager was John Laschinger, who previously managed David Miller's mayoral campaigns as well as federal and provincial Conservative campaigns.
 Former federal and provincial Liberal strategist Warren Kinsella also worked on her campaign.
 Other senior staff included former MuchMusic VJ Jennifer Hollett, former NDP national director Nathan Rotman, and Brian Topp, a former NDP leadership candidate.
 Supporters included former Ontario Liberal cabinet minister George Smitherman (who was the runner-up to Ford in the 2010 mayoral election) and filmmaker Deepa Mehta.

 Chow's three priority areas were transit, children and jobs.
 She came out against subway expansion in favour of more buses, and building LRTs lines on Toronto's roads.
 She also released policies about expanding after-school recreation programs for children aged 6–11, as well as creating 5,000 jobs and training opportunities for young people through community benefits agreements.

 Over the course of the election, Chow went from the polling favourite at the beginning of the campaign to eventually placing third in the election.
 Polls suggested she failed to capitalize on her early popularity and fell victim to strategic voting.